Glossary

 A service that lets you store data on the internet.
 Store large amounts of data without using your computer or phone's storage.

-Example: Google Drive and Dropbox are popular cloud storage services.
+Example: Google Drive is a popular cloud storage service.

 Download